Lucas04-nhr/Human-SNP/README.md

 │   ├── files
 │   ├── other
 │   └── samtools
-└── prepare                       # Prepare scripts for WEScall pipeline, deprecated
+└── prepare                       # Preparation of SNP calling pipeline